unrealwork/axibase-collector/job-autostart.md

 ## Execute Job Immediately

-To execute job immediately, use the `-job-execute` parameter:
+To execute a job immediately, use the `-job-execute` parameter:

 ```sh
 ./axibase-collector/bin/start-collector.sh -job-execute=job_name
 ```

-For example, for job with the name 'json-socrata':
+For example, for a job with the name 'json-socrata':

 ```sh
 ./axibase-collector/bin/start-collector.sh -job-execute=json-socrata